Professional Development Opportunities

 Where can I get my CEU/CEH?

-The CEU/CEH certificate can be accessed by completing the training evaluation, which is sent via email after a live training event ends.
+The CEU/CEH certificate can be accessed by completing the training evaluation, a link will be sent via email after a live training event ends.

 I can’t access my CEU/CEH (90+ days after live event)